 Buffalo, NY, City Facts and Education Info

 Buffalo is the second-largest city in the state of New York and an important business and educational center.
-Institutions of higher learning in the Buffalo area include the State University of New York at Buffalo, D'Youville College and Medaille College.
-Read more here!
+Institutions of higher learning in the Buffalo area include the University at Buffalo - SUNY, D'Youville College and Medaille College.
+Read on to learn more.

 Information about Buffalo

-Buffalo is New York State's second largest city, after New York City.
-As of the census of 2000, Buffalo had a total population of 292,648, which has since dipped to less than 280,000.
-The city anchors a metropolitan area of approximately 1.2 million situated at the tip of Lake Erie, near the Canadian border.
-Over 50 percent of the population is white, while 37 percent is African American, seven percent Hispanic and the rest a variety of other races.
-The median age is 34 years.
-Buffalo is known for is blue-collar sensibilities, cold winters and its Buffalo Bills football franchise, famous for advancing to -- and losing -- the Super Bowl four times in a row during the 1990s.
+In 2013, the U.S. Census Bureau estimated Buffalo's population at 258,959.
+The city anchors a metropolitan area of approximately 1.1 million situated at the tip of Lake Erie, near the Canadian border.
+Over 50 percent of the population identified as white in 2010, while nearly 39 percent was African American, approximately 11 percent Hispanic and the rest a variety of other races.
+Buffalo is known for its blue-collar sensibilities, cold winters and its Buffalo Bills football franchise.

 Economic and Employment Information

 Buffalo's economy, once based on manufacturing, shipping and transportation, was among the most hard-hit by the late 20th-century phenomena of a declining manufacturing sector, suburban flight and the increasing movement of Americans to warmer climates in the South and Southwest.
 Its population, which peaked at 580,000, was halved during this period.

 However, a number of important industries remain in the area, including educational and health services and finance.
 Important employers include Roswell Park Cancer Institute, M&T Bank, HSBC Bank, Moog Inc. and the University at Buffalo.